repository-service-tuf/repository-service-tuf/docs/source/guide/deployment/all_in_one.rst

     Once you have the service running is required to do the :ref:`guide/repository-service-tuf-cli/index:Ceremony (``ceremony\`\`)`.

-    The Ceremony is the process of creating the initial signed Repository Metadata.
+    The Ceremony is the process of creating the initial TUF Root Metadata signed.

     Example of Ceremony process using Repository Service for TUF CLI.